mainmatter/playbook/workflow/engineering/README.md

 Refactoring is an essential part of any software project.
 As requirements change and frameworks and languages progress, code written in the past will eventually not be ideal anymore in the present and future.
-Constant refactoring ensures the code base does not become stale and improves productivity overall.
+Constant refactoring ensures the code base does not become stale and improves productivity overall by keeping technical debt at a minimum and avoiding big, painful and risky rewrites that otherwise often become necessary down the line.

 When working on the code base, we will keep an eye open for parts that need to be refactored and either do so immediately in case of simple changes, or bring